tutek1/DTLabs/08_UI/lab08.md

 Let's start by creating a player HUD with a health bar.

 ### HUD setup
-First, we need to somehow draw sprites, text, and buttons to the screen regardless of if we are in 2D or 3D.
-For these purposes the `CanvasLayer` node exists.
+First, we need to somehow draw sprites, text, and buttons to the screen, regardless of whether we are in 2D or 3D.
+For these purposes, the `CanvasLayer` node exists.

 1. **Create** a new scene of type `CanvasLayer` (`CTRL+N` ⇾ `Other node`)
 2. **Rename** the root `CanvasLayer` to `HUD`